Operation Forager logistics: Ship-to-shore

 About one-fifth of the total strength of III Amphibious Corps was engaged in unloading activities.
-The 1st Provisional Marine Brigade had 1,070 men on board ship and 1,800 on the reef and beaches engaged in unloading work.
-The 77th Infantry Division, with three battalions of shore party engineers and 270 garrison troops with low landing priorities, had 583 soldiers unloading ships and 1,828 working ashore.
-Potential supply dump locations identified beforehand from aerial photos were often found to be rice paddies, which were unsuitable.
+The 1st Provisional Marine Brigade initially had 1,070 troops on board ship and 1,800 on the reef and beaches engaged in unloading work.
+The 77th Infantry Division, with three battalions of shore party engineers and 270 garrison troops with low landing priorities, employed 583 soldiers unloading ships and 1,828 working ashore.
+The Marines used a unit called the 1st Provisional Replacement Company to provide shore party labor in the early stages of the landing on Guam when the demand for labor was at its highest.
+After the initial flood of supplies ashore, unloading work became more organized and routine, and the personnel of the 1st Provisional Replacement Company were fed into combat units to replace casualties.
+This concept proved sound, and provisional replacement battalions were employed in this manner in subsequent operations in the Pacific.